quinn3905/SlayingZombiesWithNeuralNets/README.md

   A genetic algorithm is an algorithm that attempts to maximize a certain value using methods that mimic evolution.
 In our project, we use a genetic algorithm to tweak the variables that determine what calculations each neuron in a neural net performs on its inputs---the better these calculations, the better the neural net's performance.
 Our genetic algorithm works by producing a "first generation" with random values, then taking the best-performing neural nets from this generation and splicing their genomes together to create new neural networks (just as evolution splices the genomes of fit members of a species through sexual reproduction).
 For an explanation of the process through which this splicing occurs, see: http://www.ai-junkie.com/ga/intro/gat1.html

 ###The Game
+  "Zombie Slayer" is an ASCII-graphics turn-based game in which a player ("P") moves around a map (with walls labeled "X") trying to kill zombies ("E") before the zombies bite civilians ("C") turning them into more zombies.
+In the single-player version of the game (which can be found in this project as "Zombie Slayer (Single Player).py") a human is asked each turn to enter either w/a/s/d (to move) or "k" to use the player's knife to kill all adjacent zombies.
+In the Neural Network version of the game, the Neural Network chooses which of these moves to make as a result of values that the game sends to it.
+  A SAMPLE GAME:
 ![Alt text](SampleGame.JPG "A Sample Game")

 #Attribution Information